parasilius/GameOfLife/README.md

 step in time, the following transitions occur:
 + Any live cell with fewer than two live neighbors dies, as if by underpopulation.
-+ Any live cell with more than three neighbors dies, as if by overpopulation.
++ Any live cell with more than three live neighbors dies, as if by overpopulation.
-+ Any live cell with two or three neighbors lives on to the next generation.
++ Any live cell with two or three live neighbors lives on to the next generation.
-+ Any live cell with two or three live neighbors survives.
 + Any dead cell with three live neighbors becomes a live cell.
 Here is a world map with five live cells(all the other cells are considered to be dead):